rust-lang/rust/src/doc/rustc/src/platform-support/x86_64-unknown-linux-none.md

 This target is cross compiled and can be built from any host.

-This target has no support for host tools, std and alloc.
+This target has no support for host tools, std, or alloc.

 ## Building the target